Arrival day is Sunday June 25, with a specific window of hours for arrival. Departure day is Sunday July 23, again with a window.

 So unless you are certain that your child really needs sleep, knows it, and wouldn't think of staying up all night,

 book him or her on the very first flight out of Bradley to your home airport.

 It is always best to book nonstop flights if you can.
 However, there are no nonstops to Bradley from any international cities except Toronto, Montreal and Dublin.
 Also, there is only one daily nonstop round-trip from the West Coast (from LA) and currently only the westbound part is within our window.
 So, west coast and international families, please read this

 special west-coast/international information about booking connecting flights to Bradley.

 It is not necessary for parents to spend money to accompany their children.

-Parents are welcome to travel along, if they want to make a holiday out of a visit to western Massachusetts, or if they wish to attend camp for a day or two – short visits at the start or end of camp are welcome.
+Parents are welcome to travel along, if they want to make a holiday out of a visit to western Massachusetts, or if they wish to attend MathPath for a day or two – short visits at the start or end of our program are welcome.

 (More information about visiting MathPath will be in the